bcoles/kasld/docs/reproducibility.md

 These checks cover soundness — whether the inferred range contains the truth — across a broad set of architectures, kernel versions, and reader-privilege levels.
-They use one stock kernel configuration per architecture; configuration axes that require purpose-built kernels (VA-bits / paging mode, endianness, VMSPLIT, individual `CONFIG_*` toggles) are not yet covered.
+They use one stock kernel configuration per architecture, plus purpose-built cells on the two configuration axes that relocate the kernel memory map: VA-bits / paging mode (`aarch64` 36/39/42/47, and `x86_64` / `riscv64` via `no5lvl` / `no4lvl` / `la57` from a single image) and VMSPLIT (`armv7` and `i686` at 2G/2G).
+Those are the axes a wrong answer would be *silent* on, because every other cell is built at the architecture's default split and paging mode, so a model that assumed the default would pass the whole matrix by coincidence.
+The remaining configuration axes — endianness, and individual `CONFIG_*` toggles — are not covered.
 Timing and side-channel components are validated separately, as their behaviour depends on hardware rather than configuration.

 The matrix exercises the **kernel**, not a distribution's userland.
 Each cell boots straight into the analysis harness from a minimal initramfs, so no distro